sap218/jabberwocky/docs/README.md

 ### bite
 Rank all words in a corpus in terms of importance (via the TF-IDF statistical technique).

+One valuable parameter is being able to adjust input for TF-IDF so the technique measures multiple n-grams.
+Users can request more than unigrams: bigrams, trigrams, and more.

 Users can provide a list of words to remove from the corpus to avoid being weighted/measured - the `bandersnatch` output can be used here.

 ##### Output